-An electrical resistance type moisture meter provided with insulated electrodes and calibrated for the species of wood to be measured.
+Apparatus: An electrical resistance type moisture meter provided with insulated electrodes and calibrated for the species of wood to be measured.
 It should be capable of taking an individual measurement with an error of not greater than 20g/kg (2% mass/mass) for moisture contents of between 70g/kg (7% mass/mass) and 280g/kg (28% mass/mass).
 It should be noted that such moisture meters are less accurate outside this range.
 Additionally, where treated wood is concerned the preservative can influence the accuracy of such meters and the advice of the preservative manufacturer should be sought.

-Sample selection:

-The wood whose moisture content is to be measured should be selected from random positions in the treatment charge.
+Sample selection: The wood whose moisture content is to be measured should be selected from random positions in the treatment charge.
 The number of heartwood and sapwood faces should be in the same ratio as the proportions of these types of wood in the charge as a whole.
 If the number of components in the charge is n, moisture meter readings should be taken on no fewer than the square root of half n.
 The moisture content should be measured on each face not less than 230mm from either end at a point midway across the width.
+Procedure: The electrodes should be driven into the wood to half its depth, or to a depth appropriate to the type of wood specified below.
+The line between the tips of the electrodes should be in direction of, or perpendicular to, the grain according to the instructions for the type of meter used.